 When a Maple Valley, WA, homeowner wanted a deck that would expand their usable outdoor space without blocking their gorgeous backyard views, there was only one option.
-This sizable deck-and-covered-space combo completely redefined the home’s aesthetic.
+This sizable deck-and-covered-space combo completely redefined the home’s aesthetic, as you can see in the drone video.
 What’s more, it did so without feeling overly imposing or placing limitations on a growing family.

 This project was fun because we got to explore a fresh twist on a classic design.
 Although second-floor decks are nothing new, this one includes a few features that make it special.

 Unlike many decks, this one naturally divides the space it occupies into multiple sections.
 By extending some areas further than others, we successfully realized an organic feeling of self-organization.
 We were also able to mirror the profile of the nice stone patio below, tying everything together in a fashion that looked as if the house and deck had been designed together from the start.

 For instance, the two protruding end sections naturally lend themselves to brunches, cookouts, and general hang-out sessions.
 By contrast, the middle zones act as a space for foot traffic.
 In other words, this deck is an ideal stress-free dinner party spot.

 Although it’s always up to the homeowner how to arrange their deck furniture, we thought this layout would be the easiest to manage.
 We took the central location of the door and adjacent bay window into consideration and went with the flow.
 As an added bonus, this left plenty of space for a staircase that didn’t jut out into the yard.

 Making the most of what we were working with also helped give the finished result a better sense of balance with the house.
 While extending the central area was technically a feasible option, doing so might have looked a bit overwhelming.